 3) Enter the other details like name, street address etc.

-5) Click on “City” drop down – note the city names
+5) Click on the “City” drop-down – note the city names

-The above description though precise, it not complete.
-When it comes to this field, err on the side of providing too much information but not too little.
+The above description though precise, it is not complete.
+When it comes to this field, is on the side of providing too much information but not too little.

-If the following steps are added to the description, this will make more sense.
+If the following steps are added to the description, then this will make more sense.

-6) Choose the state as “California” and click on “City” drop down – all the states are displayed and the user can select a city as needed.
+6) Choose the state as “California” and click on the “City” drop down – all the states will be displayed and the user can select a city as needed.

-7) Choose the state as “Louisiana” and click on “City” drop down – the list is empty.
+7) Choose the state as “Louisiana” and click on the “City” drop down – the list will be empty.

-8) The cities are empty for states New Jersey and Utah also.
+8) The cities are empty for the states New Jersey and Utah also.

-So, to repeat, provide the exact steps, the exact data and any other information you think necessary to complete this field.
+So, to repeat, provide the exact steps, the exact data and any other information you think that is necessary to complete this field.

 Attachment: Any supporting document can be uploaded with an issue.

-Once all the information is entered to your satisfaction, the issue can be created by clicking on the “Create” button at the end of the “Create Issue” dialog.
+Once all the information is entered to your satisfaction, the issue can be created by clicking on the “Create” button at the end of the “Create Issue” dialogue.